Man arrested in connection to shooting in Canutillo - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The El Paso Police Department needs your help in looking for a male suspect who shot and injured a man at an eastside bar Tuesday morning.
 According to the EPPD three men got into a fight at a bar located in the Airway Plaza on November 22.

-EL PASO, Texas (KFOX14) — El Paso District Attorney Yvonne Rosales is expected to appear in court twice this week after she’s tried to stay out of the public eye for months.
-The hearing on Monday has to do with her recall trial and comes after hundreds of...
+EL PASO, Texas (CBS4) — El Paso District Attorney Yvonne Rosales is expected to appear in court twice this week after she’s tried to stay out of the public eye for months.
+The hearing on Monday has to do with her recall trial and comes after hundreds of criminal cases were dismissed, due to her office running out of time to indict them.

 One person injured in rollover crash in east El Paso